 In addition to the sales tax, revenues from recreation program fees, grants, and donations are received by the Parks Fund.
 Resources in the Parks Fund are used to pay the costs associated with parks and recreation facilities and programs included in the department's budget.

 Further, the Parks Fund annually transfers funds to the Community Center Debt Service Fund equal to the principal and interest obligations due and the General Fund for administrative support.
 (See "Operating Transfer" in this section.)

-The Capital Improvement Plan for 2023 through 2027 utilizes the revenues and fund balance of the Parks Fund and grant revenues anticipated to invest in expansion, renovations and improvements to recreation facilities.
-In 2023, the City anticipates receiving \$286 thousand in grants to make improvements to Vago Park and 1.45 million in federal grant funds for road rehabilitation projects on Fee Fee and Adie roads.
+The Capital Improvement Plan for 2024 through 2028 utilizes the revenues and fund balance of the Parks Fund and grant revenue anticipated to invest in expansion, renovations and improvements to recreation facilities.

+In 2024, the City anticipates receiving \$89 thousand in grants to make improvements to Vago Park and \$820 thousand in federal grant funds for a road rehabilitation project Adie roads.